Category: Porsche South Bay

 The first thing the all-new Cayenne offers is an all-new look.
 It remains true to its original formula – two generations inspired by Porsche’s iconic 911.
 However, there are some new elements to the Cayenne, including a full-width rear taillight design and a larger grille area below a set of redesigned headlamps.
 The silhouette has been slightly tweaked for better interior space and cargo management.

-As for performance, there will two other models available right off the bat – the Cayenne and the Cayenne S. The Cayenne will offer a 3.0-liter turbocharged V6 with 340 horsepower, along with Porsche Traction Management standard.
+As for performance, there will be two models available right off the bat – the Cayenne and the Cayenne S. The Cayenne will offer a 3.0-liter turbocharged V6 with 340 horsepower, along with Porsche Traction Management standard.
 Upgrading to then Cayenne S raises the bar with a twin-turbocharged 2.9-liter V6, making 440 horsepower.
 Both models also offer the Tiptronic S eight-speed gearbox as standard.

 Then, there is the Cayenne Turbo and its 550 horsepower 4.0-liter twin-turbocharged V8.
 With 567 pound-feet of torque, the Cayenne is turned into a formidable SUV capable of not just track performance – 3.7 seconds going 0-60 MPH and a top track speed of 177 MPH – but of high capability for those who use the Cayenne Turbo as a tow vehicle.